mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 :::

-# Actions to boost psychological safety on your team
+# :chart_with_upwards_trend: Actions to boost psychological safety on your team

-_TODO: Emoji!!_

 ## Assess {.smaller}